 Pearson (EdTech)

-• inconsistent across light, dark, and sepia
+• Inconsistent across light, dark, and sepia themes

-• misaligned with the design system
+• Misaligned with the design system

-• different between web and native
+• Inconsistent between web and native implementations

-• not accessible or theme-aware
+• Not fully accessible or theme-aware

 Before this work, AeT drawers suffered from:

-• different layouts and interaction patterns
+• Different layouts and interaction patterns

-• components that didn’t adapt correctly in light, dark, or sepia
+• Components that didn’t adapt correctly in light, dark, or sepia

-• contrast failures in Sepia Mode
+• Contrast failures in Sepia Mode

-• unclear flows and heavy cognitive load
+• Unclear flows and heavy cognitive load

-• mismatched web vs native behavior
+• Mismatched web vs native behavior

 This resulted in a fragmented user experience that didn’t scale for future features or themes.